 Unlike other technologies, FTTP actually delivers these speeds consistently.
 Your distance from the exchange doesn’t matter.

-Symmetrical options: Some plans offer equal upload and download speeds.
+Some plans offer equal upload and download — useful for working from home, video calls, large file uploads.

 FTTP Upgrades